Close Menu

 How Coupons and Discount Codes Can Help

 Listen, a deal-stacking queen never passes up the opportunity to layer on an extra discount code or coupon, amirite?
-When it comes to rental cars, those promotional babies can equate to some serious extra savings.
+When it comes to rental cars, those promotional offers can equate to some serious extra savings.

 Rental companies are constantly running sales, promotions, and discount code offers to lure in customers.
 Maybe it’s 25% off for booking a week in advance, or $20 off for bundling with a hotel stay.
 Travel sites also freely dish out coupon codes just for signing up for their email lists.

-- Before booking, quickly Google the rental company name + “promo code” or “coupon code” to surface any active discounts
+• Before booking, quickly Google the rental company name + “promo code” or “coupon code” to surface any active discounts

-- See if coupon code stacking is allowed by testing out multiple codes in succession during checkout
+• See if coupon code stacking is allowed by testing out multiple codes in succession during checkout

-- Double check that any coupon code restrictions around travel dates, car types, etc. align with your rental details
+• Double-check that any coupon code restrictions around travel dates, car types, etc., align with your rental details

 For example, one budget-savvy road tripper uncovered a 35% off Hertz coupon code, plus another $20 discount through his AAA membership.
 Applying both knocked an epic $175 off his weeklong rental!